Severe Thunderstorm Warning issued for Baltimore, Cecil, Harford by NWS - News Break

 Severe Thunderstorm Warning issued for Baltimore, Cecil, Harford by NWS

-Effective: 2021-07-12 19:46:00 EDT Expires: 2021-07-12 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-12 19:23:00 EDT Expires: 2021-07-12 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Baltimore; Cecil; Harford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR CENTRAL HARFORD...NORTHWESTERN CECIL AND EASTERN BALTIMORE COUNTIES At 746 PM EDT, severe thunderstorms were located along a line extending from Calvert to near Bel Air South to Pleasant Hills, moving east at 15 mph.
+Target Area: Baltimore; Cecil; Harford The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Southeastern Harford County in northern Maryland Northeastern Cecil County in northeastern Maryland East central Baltimore County in northern Maryland * Until 815 PM EDT. * At 723 PM EDT, severe thunderstorms were located along a line extending from Rising Sun to Pleasant Hills, moving east at 10 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles.
-Locations impacted include Aberdeen, Bel Air South, Bel Air North, Fallston, Riverside, Kingsville, Pleasant Hills, Rising Sun, Richardsmere, Woodlawn, West Nottingham, Octoraro, Conowingo, Rock Springs, Farmington, Port Deposit, Darlington, Benson, Churchville and Carsins.
+Unsecured light objects may become projectiles. * Locations impacted include Elkton, Aberdeen, Havre De Grace, Aberdeen Proving Ground, Calvert, Bel Air South, Perry Hall, Riverside, Kingsville, North East, Pleasant Hills, Perryman, Charlestown, Zion, Blake, Barksdale, Fair Hill, Glen Westover, Bay View and Lombard.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0